Restore VMs from backups

 Contributors Download PDF of this page

-When you restore a VM, you overwrite the existing content with the backup copy that you select.
-You can restore VMs from either a primary or secondary backup to the same ESXi server.
+When you restore a VM, you can overwrite the existing content with the backup copy that you select or you can make a copy of the VM.

 |Restore operations cannot finish successfully if there are Snapshot copies of the VM that were performed by software other than the SnapCenter Plug-in for VMware vSphere.|